nanvel/blog/2016/12/scrapy.md

 ### JSON Line format

 `.jl` files have one JSON object per line, so they can be read more efficiently.

+## Thoughts on scraping

+Headers may contain Last Modified or even ETag, so this must be enough to understand if a file was changed since last time, no need to download the file, only get headers.

+If you persist raw responses or extracted data on s3, you may not need a database to store meta information, use s3 object meta only.

 ## Links